hwang2006/High-Throughput-Computing-as-a-Service/README.md

 XAMPP: Do you want to change the password? [yes] no   <=== type no
 XAMPP:  Done.
 ```
-8. access the phpmyadmin page (http://your-ubuntu-instance-public-ip-address/phpmyadmin) using the MySQL root account.
+8. Access the phpmyadmin page (http://your-ubuntu-instance-public-ip-address/phpmyadmin) using the MySQL root account.

 <p align="center">
   <img src="https://github.com/hwang2006/high-throughput-computing-as-a-service/assets/84169368/6c0fa833-ab1c-4381-9251-3a1caece370a" height="300">
 </p>
-9. create the htcaas wiki database (e.g., htcwikidb) with utf8_general_ci.
+9. Create the htcaas wiki database (e.g., htcwikidb) with utf8_general_ci.